yejinannachoi/yejinannachoi/README.md

 ### Hi there 👋

-I'm a senior at Emory University with a passion for solving business problems and elevating user experiences through data science.

-- Pursuing a joint degree in Business and Quantitative Sciences.
+I recently graduated from Emory University with a degree in Business Administration and Quantitative Sciences.
+This fall, I will begin my Master’s in Data Science at New York University.

-- Currently learning Java and building my GitHub portfolio website.
-- Seeking internship opportunities for Summer 2025.
+My goal is to use data science skills and my business acumen to solve business problems, create value, and elevate user experiences.
+I’m currently seeking internship opportunities for Summer 2025 in data science, analytics, or related fields.

 <!--